 As I was walking back toward my car, I passed the woman who had originally showed me the owl.
 She said, “You’re going to be very popular.”
 I looked where she was pointing and saw a large crowd staring at the owl through binoculars.
 I decided I’d seen enough.

 I drove down below the dam and found a bunch of people looking for the Prairie Warbler that’s been hanging around there for about a month.
-Nate and I saw it in late December.
+I saw it in late December.
 Nobody had seen it since early morning.
 I relaxed and looked at what else there was to see.
 All the birders cleared out.
 I walked down closer to the river and soon spotted the warbler.

 Again, here are some photos of the same bird taken by people with actual cameras.